hopeadoli/djangoblog/README.md

 ### 4. Run server
 Use `python manage.py runserver` to activate your server.
 It typically would be on 127.0.0.1:8000.

 That's it!
 You can edit the code to your taste.
-If you use follow this approach and run into an issue, please contact me on X/Twitter: @kafuiadoli or on LinkedIn Hope Adoli.
+If you use follow this approach and run into an issue, please contact me on [X/Twitter:](https://x.com/kafuiadoli) or on LinkedIn [Hope Adoli](https://linkedin.com/in/hopeadoli).
 Cheers.